AdobeDocs/analytics.en/help/implement/aep-edge/mobile-sdk/overview.md

 ---
 # Implement Adobe Analytics using the Adobe Experience Platform Mobile SDK

 The Adobe Experience Platform Mobile SDK helps power Adobe's Experience Cloud solutions and services in your mobile apps.
 It is available for Android, iOS, and various cross-platform development frameworks.
-Configuration is handled through the Adobe Experience Platform Data Collection UI.
+Configuration is handled through Adobe Experience Platform Data Collection.

 To send data to Adobe Experience Edge using the Mobile SDK: